A cable car ride is one of San Francisco's top-rated sights. Find out what the rest are.

 FaresBuy tickets for the San Francisco cable cars at the turnarounds or from the conductor as you board.
 Your payment is good for only one ride and if you get off and want to ride again, you'll pay again.

-As of mid-2012, tickets were $5.00 each way (reduced to $1 for seniors over 65 years old and disabled persons, non-busy hours only).
+Check the current fares, which are reduced to for seniors more than 65 years old and disabled persons during non-busy hours only.
 Children under 5 years old ride for free.

 If you plan to ride 3 or more times in the same day, or 4 times in 3 days, an unlimited-ride passport is more economical and they're also good for the Market Street F-Line streetcar and all the city-run buses.